MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This article provides guidance for how to install the 2026 U.S. Payroll Tax Update for Microsoft Dynamics GP and describes changes.

-This is the sixth tax update for 2026 and replaces all previous tax updates.
-It includes State tax table changes that take effect January 1, 2026.
+This update is the sixth tax update for 2026 and replaces all previous tax updates.
+It includes state tax table changes that take effect January 1, 2026.

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.